p2k3m/ResumeForge/docs/microservices.md

 ## Handler factory

-[`microservices/createServiceHandler.js`](../microservices/createServiceHandler.js) wraps the shared Express app with `@vendia/serverless-express`.
+[`microservices/createServiceHandler.js`](../microservices/createServiceHandler.js) wraps the shared Express middleware with `@vendia/serverless-express`.
 The factory accepts a service configuration (name, routes, and optional binary media types) and returns the Lambda handler.
-Requests that miss the declared route list receive a structured `404` response containing the service name and the attempted path/method, which simplifies API Gateway log searches when a client accidentally calls the wrong microservice.
+Requests that miss the declared route list receive a structured `404` response containing the service name and the attempted path/method, which simplifies API Gateway log searches when a client accidentally calls the wrong microservice while ensuring no request falls back to a monolithic Lambda.

 ```js
 import { createServiceHandler } from '../microservices/createServiceHandler.js';